Automate the Boring Stuff with Python

 - Hilary Mason, Founder of Fast Forward Labs and Data Scientist in Residence at Accel

-Wil Wheaton on reading Automate the Boring Stuff with Python: "I'm having a lot of fun breaking things and then putting them back together, and just remembering the joy of turning a set of instructions into something useful and fun, like I did when I was a kid."
+"I'm having a lot of fun breaking things and then putting them back together, and just remembering the joy of turning a set of instructions into something useful and fun, like I did when I was a kid."

 Automate the Boring Stuff with Python is recommended on the Open Source Summer 2015 Reading List!

 If you've ever spent hours renaming files or updating hundreds of spreadsheet cells, you know how tedious tasks like these can be.
 But what if you could have your computer do them for you?